N.Y. regional text messaging legislation

 Monroe County’s ban on text messaging while driving goes into effect July 1.
 Violators face a $150 fine.
 New York State’s lack of action on the issue inspired the ordinance.

 The Westchester County Board passed a text-messaging ban for drivers in September 2008.
 “We have an obligation to legislate on this issue,” said County Legislator Vito Pinto.
-The county-wide ban on text messaging eliminates the need for municipal actions, the board said.
+The county-wide ban on text messaging eliminates the need for separate municipal actions, the board said.

 Nassau and Suffolk counties have local laws.
 Enforcement of the Nassau texting and driving law began in late December 2008.